Assurance Wireless

 The program works with different kinds of services, like:

 This means families can pick what works best for them.
-With options like Cliq Mobile’s affordable Fixed Wireless Access (FWA), you can enjoy reliable internet and phone services tailored to your needs.
+With options like Cliq Mobile’s Lifeline Assistance Program, you can enjoy affordable internet and phone services tailored to your needs.
 Explore our plans today to find the perfect fit for your family.

 Not everyone can get Lifeline—it’s only for people who really need it.
 To qualify, you have to meet certain rules.
 For example: